snailcoinpow/snailcoin/doc/scashx-protocol-spec.md

 ## Abstract

-ScashX (Satoshi Cash-X) is an experimental digital currency based on the Bitcoin protocol.
+Snailcoin (Satoshi Cash-X) is an experimental digital currency based on the Bitcoin protocol.

-ScashX is designed for mining on home computers.
+Snailcoin is designed for mining on home computers.

-ScashX has been implemented as a new chain option on top of v27 of the Bitcoin Core open source software.
+Snailcoin has been implemented as a new chain option on top of v27 of the Bitcoin Core open source software.

-This document details the changes required to add support for ScashX to Bitcoin related software.
+This document details the changes required to add support for Snailcoin to Bitcoin related software.

 #### Table of contents